OKX

 Cons

-There are a few things worth considering before you decide to purchase Bitcoin with a credit card.
+There are a few things worth considering before you decide to purchase Bitcoin or crypto with a credit card.

 Security of the platform.
 Make sure the platform you are using is reputable and has a good track record of protecting customer information.
 Check for security features such as 2-factor authentication and SSL encryption.